 If your project or program costs more than $100,000, you will be requested to define the portion of the project to be funded by the $100,000 Impact 100 Chicago grant and all other sources of funding previously obtained or applied for in order to complete the project.

 These are “Merit Grants” and are not part of our application process.
 Our grant model is based on the number of members in our organization each year.
 For every 100 members, each having donated $1,000, we will award a $100,000 Impact Grant.
-The residual funds are awarded to each chapter’s remaining finalists as Merit Grants.
-The amounts of these grants are not determined until January and may differ from year to year as well as between chapters.
-Our desire is to acknowledge the achievement of these organizations in becoming finalists and the wonderful services they provide to the Chicago area.
+The residual funds are awarded to remaining finalists as Merit Grants.
+The amounts of these grants are not determined until January and may differ from year to year.
+Our desire is to acknowledge the achievement of these organizations in becoming finalists and the wonderful services they provide to the suburban Chicago area.
 If your organization is chosen as a finalist but does not win an Impact Grant, you would receive a Merit Grant to be spent at your organization’s discretion.

 Letters of Inquiry are submitted online through our website.
 See Apply for a Grant for the full grant process and schedule.